Japan electricity grid, smart grid and smart meters

 Understand Japan’s energy sector

-Our report on Japan’s Energy Sector
+Our report, continuing research, and strategy work on Japan’s Energy Sector

-Our report on Japan’s Renewable Energy Sector
+Our report, continuing research, and strategy work in Japan’s Renewable Energy Sector